jeremytammik/tbc/a/1970_webview2.md

 Ryan

-**Answer:**

-Use GetAdditionalRevisionIds  , these are the revisions not created by revisionclouds on the sheet or in any of the placed views.
+**Answer:** Use `GetAdditionalRevisionIds` &ndash; these are the revisions not created by revision clouds on the sheet or in any of the placed views.

-From the returned collection remove the id's of the revisions that need removing.
+From the returned collection, remove the id's of the revisions that need removing.

-Then set SetAdditionalRevisionIds  with the edited collection from above.
+Then call `SetAdditionalRevisionIds` with the edited collection from above.

-ps: GetAllRevisionIds will return ALL revisions, from Revision clouds and "Revision on sheet" checkboxes.
+P.S.: `GetAllRevisionIds` will return ALL revisions, from Revision clouds and "Revision on sheet" checkboxes.

-conclusion: GetAllRevisionIds - GetAdditionalRevisionIds = RevisionIds set by revisionclouds.
+Conclusion: `GetAllRevisionIds` - `GetAdditionalRevisionIds` = RevisionIds set by revision clouds.

-Note deleting (and adding) Revisionclouds only possible if the Issued state of the revision is off.
+Note that deleting (and adding) revision clouds is only possible if the Issued state of the revision is off.

-This is not needed for SetAdditionalRevisionId (like in UI).
+This is no needed for `SetAdditionalRevisionId` (like in UI).

 **Response:** I thought I tried this method, and it made no changes (the revisions were set to 'Issued').
 However, I must have done something wrong the first time, because when I reimplemented, it works great!

 **Answer 2:** This week I had to solve a similar problem.
 Another way to approach this matter is by using the FilteredElementCollector.
 Assuming everything related to all the revisions on a sheet will be deleted, you can break it down in steps.
-First delete all revision cloud tags, secondly delete the revision clouds and finally the revisions.
+First, delete all revision cloud tags, secondly delete the revision clouds and finally the revisions.
 Below you can see an example.
-To complete the routine I also added a bit of code to avoid conflicts with revisions that are already issued.
+To complete the routine, I also added a bit of code to avoid conflicts with revisions that are already issued.
 Hopefully this will help somebody for future use.

 <pre class="code">
 Dim revs As New SortedList(Of String, Boolean)